About me

 You're exhausted.
 You're carrying guilt you can't quite explain.
 You might not even have a diagnosis for your child yet, you just know something feels harder than it should.
 I give you a space to breathe, to be heard, and to stop blaming yourself.
 Because when you're regulated, your child feels it, and that changes everything.

-For teens, we work on the stuff that's actually stressing them out: revision skills, memory techniques, organisation, and building confidence.
+For teens and young people, we work on the stuff that's actually stressing them out: revision skills, memory techniques, organisation, and building confidence.
 We also look at things like rejection sensitivity (RSD) and why friendships and social situations can feel so intense.
 They learn how their brain works and why that's not something to fix, but something to work with.

 Families